wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 current development environment, and then on PythonAnywhere, run `pip install -r requirements.txt` to install all the packages in a job lot.

+I> ###Waiting for the Bits to Download
+I>
+I> Installing all theses packages may take some time - so relax, call a friend, or tweet about our tutorial `@tangowithdjango`!

 Once installed, check if Django has been installed with the command `which django-admin.py`.
 You should receive output similar to the